redcyb/config_parser_interpolation/README.md

-# config_parser_interpolation
+## EscapeSeparatorInterpolation

-Interpolation Class with Escaping of default Separator Symbol
+This is an Interpolation Class with Escaping of default Separator Symbol.
+Can be used as `interpolation` param in ConfigParser instance.

+### ToDo

+* Add tests
+* Build and pack